adon-cloudcannon/landing-page-test/src/collections/posts/2022-03-04-overcoming-content-chaos-with-digital-asset-management.md

 ### Analytics

-Not just more numbers — better numbers\!
+Not just more numbers — better numbers!
 Track where assets are used; track which assets are performing best.
 Many DAM tools allow marketers and developers to aggregate and compare usage data across a range of assets and campaigns.

 ## Getting set up